 Margriet joined the YAL Board in 2018.

-Margriet is a qualified Project Manager, and currently working for John Laing, a major global infrastructure investor.
-Margriet is currently based at Optus Stadium, where she works within the Westadium/Project Co. team.
-As part of her role, Margriet focuses on the Corporate Social Responsibility projects, including major sponsorship deals, as well as the Business Class partner programme with the Australian Business and Community Network and Girrawheen Senior High School.
+Margriet is a qualified Project Manager, and currently working for Schindler Lifts Australia.
+Previously, she worked for John Laing, on the Optus Stadium project, where her focus was on the Corporate Social Responsibility projects, including major sponsorship deals, as well as the Business Class partner programme with the Australian Business and Community Network and Girrawheen Senior High School.
 Via this relationship Margriet was introduced to the Young Australia League and did not hesitate to become a Board Director when invited.

 Before joining John Laing, Margriet worked for the RAC in Perth, the BBC and Cartus in the UK and started her career in the Netherlands in project/admin coordinator roles.